quemb/QMBForm/README.md

         MINIMUM_WIDTH, // Specified as an int
         BACKGROUND_COLOR, // Specified as color reference id TEXT_COLOR, // Specified as color reference id.
-Only applicable to instances of TextView GRAVITY // Specified as a Gravity enum such as Gravity.CENTER.
-Only applicable to instances of TextView }
+Only applicable to instances of TextView GRAVITY, // Specified as a Gravity enum such as Gravity.CENTER.
+Only applicable to instances of TextView VISIBILITY // Specified as a View enum such as VIEW.GONE or View.INVISIBLE }
 ```
 They can be used on any view in a cell that has a public accessor.
 In this example I modify the styles for the labelTextView and detailTextView of the FormRowDescriptorTypeDetail type cell -